stakater/mto-docs/content/usecases/tenant.md

     cleanAppProject: false
 ```

-With the above configuration all tenant namespaces will not be deleted when tenant `bluesky` is deleted.
-By default the value of `spec.onDelete.cleanNamespaces` is also `false`.
+With the above configuration all tenant namespaces and AppProject will not be deleted when tenant `bluesky` is deleted.
+By default the value of `spec.onDelete.cleanNamespaces` is also `false` and `spec.onDelete.cleanAppProject` is `true`

-### What’s next
+## What’s next

 See how Anna can create [namespaces](./namespace.md)